 Anyway, yes, Richard's right.
 California voters did pass Proposition 7 in 2018 by 62% to change daylight saving time.
-We'd stay on the spring-forward schedule year round.
-This year, we fall back Sunday, Nov.
-1.
+We'd stay on the spring-forward schedule year-round.

 Even though Californians did vote to end the clock switching, the California State Senate needs to pass this by a two-thirds vote and they haven't yet.
 It's stalled.
 Even if it did get passed in California, the federal government then needs to approve it.
 So, what's the sense of voters passing it by 62% and the state senate not approving it?

 Another wasted proposition that we approved that goes nowhere.
 Another Why Guy story for later!

 Two states that don't mess with their clocks are Arizona and Hawaii.
 They don't do daylight saving.